Hanoi Right Now

 What does almost every tourist get wrong about Hanoi?

-Many visitors assume Hanoi is all about major sights and museums.
-In reality, daily life, street food, coffee culture, and wandering neighbourhood streets are often more memorable than the headline attractions.
-The city works best when you leave space for unplanned hours.
+Many visitors assume Hanoi is mainly about museums and major sights.
+In reality, daily life, coffee culture, local food, and wandering side streets are often more memorable than the headline attractions.
+The city rewards curiosity more than checklist sightseeing.

 -